 As minister for finance during an economic boom, Haughey oversaw imaginative innovations in social welfare.
 In 1967 pensioners were given free travel on public transport, invariably the first achievement cited by Haughey's defenders in later years; pensioners also received subsidised electricity and fuel.
 The same year saw the derating of poorer agricultural land and the eligibility of small farmers for seasonal unemployment relief (the 'farmers' dole').
 In later budgets, children's allowances were increased and tax concessions given to the horse-breeding industry.
 These measures were financed by increased indirect taxation, while Haughey defended the government's Keynesian approach of borrowing to finance capital expenditure.

-The arms crisis The Irish government were unprepared when rioting broke out across Northern Ireland in August 1969; the expulsion of many Northern catholics from their homes by loyalists, coupled with earlier attacks on civil-rights demonstrators, provoked widespread sympathy in the republic.
+The Irish government were unprepared when rioting broke out across Northern Ireland in August 1969; the expulsion of many Northern catholics from their homes by loyalists, coupled with earlier attacks on civil-rights demonstrators, provoked widespread sympathy in the republic.
 In the August–September period several Northern nationalists (some later considerably more moderate) went to Dublin demanding guns to defend their community.

 In an impassioned cabinet meeting on 13 August, Haughey joined Blaney and Kevin Boland in arguing that the Irish army should intervene to defend Northern nationalists, although it was incapable of achieving this.
 The foreign minister, Patrick Hillery (1923–2008), later complained that the supporters of intervention were overcome by emotional self-indulgence and compared the meeting's atmosphere to a ballad session in a pub.
 Blaney and Boland were known as outspoken republicans, but Haughey's involvement surprised observers (including Blaney and Boland).
 Some commentators suggest Haughey's involvement was peripheral and reactive, motivated by fear that Blaney might outflank him for the succession.
 Others argue that this underestimates Haughey's instinctive republicanism.
 After several hours' discussion, a more pragmatic view prevailed; Lynch addressed the nation on television, inadvertently giving the impression that intervention was imminent.